mourtashi/Firearm-Discharges-in-Toronto/README.md

 4. Heatmap Layer: The tool includes a heatmap layer on the map, representing the concentration of firearm discharges across the city.
 This feature provides a quick visual way to identify areas with higher incidents of firearm discharges.
 5. Layer Control: The program includes a layer control feature, allowing users to toggle visibility of the marker cluster and heatmap layers.
 6. Saving the Map: The final map is saved as an HTML file, which can be opened in any web browser for viewing or shared with others.
-Usage
-This tool is intended for use by anyone interested in understanding the spatial distribution and concentration of firearm discharge incidents in Toronto.
-This could include law enforcement, city planners, researchers, or concerned citizens.
-Please note that the tool requires the following Python libraries: pandas, geopandas, json, shapely, folium, and folium.plugins.

 Usage: